Fiserv/firstvision-apac/docs/APIs/Account-Management/Block-Unblock-Account.md

 | `V5BS0127SV` | Account - Invalid block code 2 |
 | `V5BS0125SC` | Block Code 1 cannot be replaced with one of the lower priority |
 | `V5BS0127SC` | Block Code 2 cannot be replaced with one of the lower priority |

+*In addition to the above mentioned error codes, please refer this link for common error codes [Common Error Codes](..docs/?path=docs/common-error-codes.md).*